Law Office of Michelle Ball Discipline,Parent & student rights Should Students Talk To Schools When Questioned?

 3) Ask that your parents be called.

-Parents may even want to print up a formal card with these instructions and all contact information for the parent(s).
+Parents may even want to print up a formal card with these instructions and all contact information for the parent(s) to be reached in case of looming student interrogation.

 Schools Still May Not Call